codership/documentation/galeracluster/source/jails.rst

 --------------------------
 .. _`jails-prep-serve`:

-Jails exist as isolated file systems within, but unaware of the host server.
+Jails exist as isolated file systems within, but unaware of, the host server.
 In order to grant the node running within the jail network connectivity with the cluster, you need to configure the network interfaces and firewall to redirect from the host into the jail.

 ^^^^^^^^^^^^^^^^^^^^^
 Network Configuration